agilebits/onepassword-utilities/README.md

 A huge hat tip to [@MrC](https://discussions.agilebits.com/profile/77142/MrC) for creating the convert_to_1p4 utility and contributing it to help as many people as possible.

+**Caution:** Before working with your sensitive data in unencrypted format, it is a good idea to disable any automatic backup software that could potentially copy your unencrypted data to another location, especially if that location is the cloud.
+Once you've completed the conversion and securely deleted the unencrypted files, you can re-enable the service.
+Thanks to [@TechGuy2000](https://github.com/TechGuy2000) for the reminder!

 ## Using the Converters

 1. [Download the 1Password utilities](https://github.com/AgileBits/onepassword-utilities/archive/master.zip)